 In the end, both sites have the same unlock rate, with pretty identical promotions and ongoing reload bonuses.
-The only difference is that DraftKings allows you for a bigger entries if you act quickly, giving them the advantage if this is something that you are pursuing.
+The only difference is that DraftKings allows you for bigger entries if you act quickly, giving them the advantage if this is something that you are pursuing.

 The quality of the leagues you play in should always be your first concern, though.
 This is what will keep you at a site long term.
 The sports offered by each site are basically the same, but the leagues offered are slightly different.
 Both sites offer MLB, NFL, NBA, and NHL.
-DraftKings goes beyond FanDuel though, and offers PGA, NASCAR, MMA and Soccer leagues.
+DraftKings goes beyond FanDuel through, and offers PGA, NASCAR, MMA and Soccer leagues.
 Both have free leagues, and the quality of these is essentially the same.
 The main differences would be drafts and league structure within their matching sports.